 There is a forum tonight.

-Matt Lauer, MBC News, eight Eastern, five Pacific is gonna have Hillary for an hour, Trump for an hour before military members in preparation for all of this.
+Matt Lauer, NBC News, 8 Eastern, 5 Pacific, is going to have Hillary for an hour, Trump for an hour, before military members in preparation for all of this.

-At the Union League in Philly, Trump outlined a ten-point national security plan, which I actually thought is really good.
+At the Union League in Philly, Trump outlined a 10-point national security plan, which I actually thought is really good, saying NATO will pay its fair share as they should.

-He went on to say as part of his ten point plan, he will build an active army of about five hundred and forty thousand, build a state of the art missile defense system.
+He went on to say as part of his 10-point plan, he will build an active army of about 540,000, build a state-of-the-art missile defense system.

-He'll ask the nation's generals to present a plan within thirty days of taking office to defeat and destroy ISIS.
+He'll ask the nation's generals to present a plan within 30 days of taking office to defeat and destroy ISIS.

 The plan will also substantially expand the U.S. defense arsenal of submarines and ships.